mauromotion/thoughts-in-motion/_pages/now.md

 #### Currently playing

-- Not much gaming for me recently but when I do play I'm mostly into roguelikes such as The Binding of Isaac and Dead Cells.
+- Not much gaming for me recently but when I do play I'm mostly into roguelikes such as The Binding of Isaac and Dead Cells. // Elden Ring!

 #### Currently reading

  Sitting on my bedside table:

+- David Stubbs - Mars by 1980
 - Mark Manson - Everything is Fucked
-- Charles Mingus - Beneath The Underdog